 Sounds Overwhelming?
 It doesn’t have to be!

-FileDocsPhil provides excellent service in assisting you in obtaining documents including the Certificate of Authority for a Notarial Act (CANA).
-With our expertise, we offer guidance and consultation including the necessary requirements, procedures, and timelines involved.
+FileDocsPhil provides excellent service in assisting you in obtaining documents, including the Certificate of Authority for a Notarial Act (CANA).
+With our expertise, we offer guidance and consultation, including the requirements, procedures, and timelines involved.
 We ensure compliance with legal requirements and facilitate efficient processing of the documents for international use.
-It is essential to ask for assistance in obtaining these documents from a reputable service provider especially if you are not in the country and don’t have any means to travel personally to obtain your own document.
+It is essential to ask for assistance in obtaining these documents from a reputable service provider, especially if you are not in the country and don’t have any means to travel personally to obtain your own documents.
 It will help you save costs and time.

 Let FileDocsPhil Do the Work!